Session Management Guide

 - Make the first POST request to

-in the JSON body of your POST request to/invoke
+session_idin the JSON body of your POST request to/invoke.

 Limitations (In-Memory Implementation)